ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

 description: At the end of the tutorial, you will write a beautiful bot that will be able to accept payments for your product directly in TON.
 ---

-# Bot for salling dumplings
+# Bot for selling dumplings

 In this article, we'll create a simple Telegram bot for accepting payments in TON.